Instagram is the fourth most popular social media platform in the world (after Facebook) that can help you attract and engage new customers.

 With the number of active Instagram users and brands, the last thing you want for your content is to be left behind.

-Fighting for your followers’ attention is difficult enough on Instagram, so don’t make your struggle even bigger by making this marketing mistake.
-Post too often and your followers will be irked out, post too less and they’ll forget you.
+Fighting for your followers’ attention is difficult enough on Instagram, so don’t make your struggle even bigger by making such Instagram marketing mistakes.
+Post too often and your followers will be irked out, post too little and they’ll forget you.

-If you commit this marketing mistake, your visibility decreases and this would directly impact your bottom line.
+If you commit these kinds of Instagram marketing mistakes, your visibility decreases and this would directly impact your bottom line.
 The people who follow you are also following many other businesses, so don’t let them forget you.

-And finally, without regularity, it’s almost impossible to track and measure the performance of your posts, which, in turn, can mess up your content strategy on Instagram.
-So, avoid this mistake at all costs.
+Finally, without regularity, it’s almost impossible to track and measure the performance of your posts, which, in turn, can mess up your content strategy on Instagram.
+So, avoid Instagram marketing mistakes like these at all costs.

-The best way to rectify this marketing mistake is to schedule your posts by creating a content calendar and using social media scheduling tools.
+The best way to rectify Instagram marketing mistakes like these is to schedule your posts by creating a content calendar and using social media scheduling tools.
 That’s how you’ll be sure there won’t be long periods where you won’t be communicating with your followers.

 The unwritten rule is to post a maximum of once a day on Instagram or 2-3 times a week if you feel more comfortable.
 As for your Instagram Stories timeline, you can be even more regular daily.